In locked-down Lebanon, protester killed in night of unrest

 BEIRUT/TRIPOLI (Reuters) - A man was killed in the Lebanese city of Tripoli on Thursday in clashes between security forces and protesters angry over a strict lockdown that has cut off livelihoods in a collapsing economy.

 Omar Taybah, 30, was hit by a bullet overnight, according to a local hospital that treated him, a security source and residents.
-Dozens marched at his funeral in the day.
+Dozens marched at his funeral during the day.

 Witnesses and local media said police had fired live bullets as protesters tried to storm the northern city’s government building.
 Scores of people were wounded.